ggioko/dreams-backend/README.md

     </td>
   </tr>
   <tr>
-    <td><code>auth_register_v1</code><br /><br />Given a user's first and last name, email address, and password, create a new account for them and return a new token for authentication in their session.
+    <td><code>auth_register_v1</code><br /><br />Given a user's first and last name, email address, and password, create a new account for them and return a new `auth_user_id`.
 A handle is generated that is the concatenation of a lowercase-only first name and last name.
 If the concatenation is longer than 20 characters, it is cutoff at 20 characters.
 The handle will not include any whitespace or the '@' character.
 If the handle is already taken, append the concatenated names with the smallest number (starting at 0) that forms a new handle that isn't already taken.
 The addition of this final number may result in the handle exceeding the 20 character limit.</td>
     <td><b>Parameters:</b><br /><code>(email, password, name_first, name_last)</code><br /><br /><b>Return Type:</b><br /><code>{ auth_user_id }</code></td>
     <td>
       <b>InputError</b> when any of: